dannybackx/serre/mega-esp/README.md

 by closing the hatch at night.

 The hatch design is assumed to have a magnet and two sensors, so the controller can feel when to stop the motor.
-It gets its time from a RTC (real time clock) module, and can feed environmental data if equipped with a sensor module (BMP180).
+It gets its time from a RTC (real time clock) module or over Internet, and can feed environmental data if equipped with a sensor module (BMP180).

 I started designing this solution for the Arduino Uno Wifi but its software is not secure enough so I changed to the esp-link software stack from JeeLabs.